 Local Planning Advice

-The majority of our consultations come from local planning authorities.
-They take most of the decisions affecting the historic environment and are responsible for preparing the relevant policy in their Local Plan.
+Local authorities take most of the decisions affecting the historic environment and are responsible for preparing their Local Plan.

 When will we get involved?